xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 typically uses combination of stage shift and image shift to get the job done. ``0`` here means to stay in the condition from which the map was created.
-For example, the map was generated using LD **View**, and the scope currently is at LD **R**,the scope will switch to the View mag, beam intensity etc..
+For example, the map was generated using LD **View**, and the scope currently is at LD **R**, the scope will switch to the View mag, beam intensity etc..
 After *realign* is done, it stays in View mag.
 Argument ``1`` will bring scope back to **R**, after routine finishes.